wellingtonscd/wordpress/wp-content/plugins/all-in-one-event-calendar/readme.txt

 * [Extended Views](https://time.ly/wordpress-extended-visual-views-add-on/)

 Looking for more features like importing events from other calendars, front end submission, event finder, ticketing, booking and Facebook & Twitter integration?
 Check out our [Website Event Calendar App](https://time.ly/timely-website-events-calendar).

+= Legal =

+By creating or activating an account and/or embedding the code into a website, you agree to Timely's [Terms of Service](https://time.ly/tos) and policies.
+Please note that to provide you with our services, we sometimes send you service announcements and other information.
+To learn more about what personal data we collect from you and how we use it, please check our [Privacy Policy](https://time.ly/tos/privacy-policy).

 = Languages =